dotnet/docs-aspire/docs/database/seed-database-data.md

 ## Seed data using volumes and SQL scripts

 Volumes are the recommended way to automatically seed containerized databases when using SQL scripts.
 Volumes can store data for multiple containers at a time, offer high performance and are easy to back up or migrate.
-With .NET Aspire, you configure a volume for each resource container using the <xref:Aspire.Hosting.ContainerResourceBuilderExtensions.WithVolumeMount%2A?displayProperty=nameWithType> method, which accepts three parameters:
+With .NET Aspire, you configure a volume for each resource container using the <xref:Aspire.Hosting.ContainerResourceBuilderExtensions.WithBindMount%2A?displayProperty=nameWithType> method, which accepts three parameters:

 - **Source**: The source path of the volume mount, which is the physical location on your host.
 - **Target**: The target path in the container of the data you want to persist.
-- **VolumeMountType**: There are two types of volume mounts available:
-  - **Named mounts**: Storage managed by docker that your containers can use to persist data.
-  - **Bind mounts**: Files mounted from your host machine onto your container.
-Bind mounts are the approach used to seed data, since they allows you to map a script in your local app to the startup entry point in your container.

 Consider the following volume configuration code from a _Program.cs_ file in a sample **AppHost** project: